ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

  3. Play with this tool ;)

  #### Prerequisites -
- For running - Tensorflow, flask
+ For running - Tensorflow, flask, numpy

  For training - Sklearn, Pandas, NLTK